Florida Keys Real Estate Articles

 Many people dream of owning an investment property.
 But, are unsure about the size and location.
 After all, rental properties are a dime a dozen, so to speak.
 However, that certainly doesn’t mean there is no value in a rental house.
 In fact, there are some really big benefits in owning a waterfront vacation rental, especially in the upper Florida Keys:

 - There’s strong appreciation.
 The upper Florida Keys are a beautiful place.
 In fact, about one thousand people move to the peninsula every single day.
-And, land is quite finite, particularly in the Keys.
+And, the land is quite finite, particularly in the Keys.
 While this presents a slight challenge to developers, it’s a great opportunity for you.
 That’s because since there’s only such much land, property appreciation rates in the Sunshine State are strong.
-And, that’s even more true in the upper Florida Keys.
+And, that’s even truer in the upper Florida Keys.

 - It’s a highly desirable location.
 Warm, breezy summers, cool, crisp fall seasons, gorgeous spring months, and super mild winters.
 The weather is simply delightful.
-Plus, there’s all the outdoor recreational opportunities.
+Plus, there are all the outdoor recreational opportunities.
 So, it’s a highly desirable place to live, work, and play.
 You can tap into that market by owning a waterfront vacation rental.

 - You own a hard asset for leverage.
 When you own real property, you own something of real value.
 Now, factor in the location and you’ll quickly understand that such an asset is very valuable.
 That means you can use it to your advantage to acquire more properties to add to your portfolio.

 - It has some nice tax benefits.
 One of the best financial benefits about owning a vacation rental property is that you can write off a whole lot of things.
-As the property grows in value, you can still deduct things like carry costs such as insurance, mortgage interest, maintenance costs, and so on.
+As the property grows in value, you can still deduct things like carrying costs such as insurance, mortgage interest, maintenance costs, and so on.